 How to Study the Bible

-1. First, always read the whole Bible and never stop reading it.
-You need to have an overall understanding of the Word of God.
-Every time you read the Bible you will understand more, and when you go back and read something you have already read, it may seem like you have never read it before.
-The Word of God is living and active…
+Always read the entire Bible—and never stop reading it.
+We need an overall understanding of the Word of God.
+Each time you read the Scriptures, your understanding deepens.
+Often, when you return to a passage you’ve read before, it may feel as though you’re reading it for the first time.
+The Word of God is living and active.

 For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.